 - The Stoic: Shows little to no emotion in all of his appearances.

 - Sword Beam: The chakra can be used against foes for a devastating ranged attack.

 Voiced by: Takeshi Watabe (JP, until Shippuden ep.
-175), Hiroshi Naka (JP, from Blood Prison onwards) Michael Sorich (ENG), Skip Stellrecht (ENG, Naruto: Ultimate Ninja), Arturo Casanova (LA Spanish)
+175), Hiroshi Naka (JP, from Blood Prison onwards), Michael Sorich (EN), Skip Stellrecht (EN, Naruto: Ultimate Ninja), Arturo Casanova (LA Spanish)

 The chief toad of Mount Myoboku.
 He is the personal summon of Jiraiya.

 - Amphibian at Large: An unbelievably massive toad.

 - Attack of the 50-Foot Whatever: Though the size is inconsistently depicted.
 He is sometimes the size of a hospital but has also been seen the size of a Tailed Beast.